datasnitch/datasnitch/README.md

 ### 👨‍💻 About Me

-[cite_start]I am a driven Full-Stack Developer with a strong foundation in building complete web applications from the ground up[cite: 6]. [cite_start]I engineer the full stack, from responsive user interfaces with HTML and CSS to powerful back-ends and APIs using React, PHP, Node.js, and Python[cite: 7]. [cite_start]My background in data analysis with R and Tableau allows me to not only build features but also understand their impact[cite: 8]. [cite_start]I am committed to developing scalable, high-performing, and user-centric solutions designed for real-world use[cite: 9].
+[cite_start]I am a driven Full-Stack Developer with a strong foundation in building complete web applications from the ground up[cite: 6]. [cite_start]I engineer the full stack: from responsive user interfaces with HTML and CSS to powerful back-ends and APIs using React, PHP, Node.js, and Python[cite: 7]. [cite_start]My unique background in data analysis with R and Tableau allows me to not only build features but also understand their impact[cite: 8]. [cite_start]I am committed to developing scalable, high-performing, and user-centric solutions designed for real-world use[cite: 9].

 ---